 After the use of planes in the 9/11 attacks, other planes and vehicles were not immediately used in the years after to instigate similar attacks.
 That has changed.

-As was the case in the recent London attack, vehicles are often just one component in a terrorist attack.
+As was the case in the June London attack, vehicles are often just one component in a terrorist attack.
 More deaths occurred after the London attackers left their van than did from vehicle collision.
 "Vehicles are used in concert with other types of weapons," said Erin Miller, program manager for the Global Terrorism Database, who has analyzed the rise in this type of attack.

 "It might be a situation where a car drives into a crowd and then the driver gets out," said Miller.
 "Other times, the vehicle is used specifically to breach security or get past a gate.
 That might be a situation where it’s used in context with explosives."